Back to Blog

 Checkout Optimization: Where Most Revenue Is Lost

-The average cart abandonment rate in mobile e-commerce is 85.65 percent according to Baymard Institute research.
+The average cart abandonment rate in mobile e-commerce is 85.65 percent, according to Baymard Institute research.
 That number is staggering.
 For every 100 customers who add items to their cart, only about 14 actually complete the purchase.
 The checkout process is where you either capture revenue or watch it disappear, and most e-commerce apps get it wrong.

-Reduce Checkout Steps to the Absolute Minimum
+Cut Checkout Steps to the Bare Minimum

 Search That Understands Intent